 Program Benefits:

-• Financial Support: Fee waivers (tuition), book vouchers (up to $750 annually), and monthly incentives ($50 monthly credits for transportation or grocery gift cards - up to 10 monthly cards, annually)
+• Financial Support: Fee waivers (tuition), book vouchers (up to $750 annually), and incentives.

 • Community Events and Workshops: Group events and workshops to help students navigate our college system, prepare for their next step after Skyline, and provide a friendly “home” on campus.